Chicago Med season 8

 The eighth season of Chicago Med, an American medical drama television series with executive producer Dick Wolf, and producers Michael Brandt, Derek Haas, Peter Jankowski, Andrew Schneider and Diane Frolov, was ordered on February 27, 2020.
-The season premiered on September 21, 2022.
+The season premiered on September 21, 2022 and concluded on May 24, 2023.
+The season contained 22 episodes.

+Storylines revolved around Gaffney's new tech genius CEO, a controversial AI system for surgical procedures, and the final appearances by ED Chief Dr. Ethan Choi (Brian Tee), Dr. Dylan Scott (Guy Lockard) and Dr. Will Halstead (Nick Gehlfuss).